emileber/axios-middleware/docs/api/HttpMiddlewareService.md

 Removes the registered interceptors on the axios instance, if any were set.

 !> Be aware that changing the default adapter after the middleware service was initialized, then calling `unsetHttp` or `setHttp` will set the default adapter back in the axios instance.
-Any adapter used after will be lost.
+Any adapter used after could be lost.

 ## `has(middleware)`

-Returns `true` is the passed `middleware` instance is within the stack.
+Returns `true` if the passed `middleware` instance is within the stack.

 ## `register(middlewares)`